MiscGuild/bridge/README.md

 1. Run the `/emojis upload` command in a discord server of your choice.

     > **Note**
     > It is recommended to run this command in an alternate server, as it uses a significant number of emoji slots.
-In this case, only the user of id `BOT_OWNER_ID` is the only person with permission to run this command).
+In this case, the user of id `BOT_OWNER_ID` is the only person with permission to run this command.

-2. Set the value of `USE_RANK_EMOJIS` in the `.env` file to `true` (Use `false` to disable this feature).
+2. Set the value of `USE_RANK_EMOJIS` in the `.env` file to `true`, or `false` to disable this feature.

 If at any time you wish to delete the emojis created by the bot, run the `/emojis remove` command.

 ### Process Management

-If you are self-hosting, or your process manager does not automatically restart the bot in the event of a crash, you may use [PM2](https://pm2.keymetrics.io/), a process manager for Node.js applications, and the following steps to set up the bot.
+If you are self-hosting or your process manager does not automatically restart the bot in the event of a crash, you may use [PM2](https://pm2.keymetrics.io/), a process manager for Node.js applications.

 1. Install PM2.